tanishqsakhare/MathPyLab/README.md

 - 📊 100% Python + NumPy logic
 - 🎞️ Exportable to GIF or MP4
 - 🧠 Visual metaphor for perceptual and mathematical harmony
-- 💡 Inspired by the work of artist @yuruyurau on X/Twitter

 ---